tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/MANUAL.md

 ## Stopping and starting clock during game
 Sometimes something happens that requirest the clock to be stopped.
-All users that register their (or their stations) name and the *user password* can stop the clock if they select a reason for it.
+All users that register their (or their stations) name and optionally the *user password* (if required by the administrator) can stop the clock if they select a reason for it.
 The clock will display who stopped the clock and why.
 Reason shows in the choosen language.

-When the problem is fixed. only the user that requested the stop or the administrator can resume game time.
+When the problem is fixed, only the user that requested the stop or the administrator can resume game time.

 ## Managing pauses